 Bachelor of Science (B.S.)

-College: College of Agriculture
+College: College of Engineering & Computer Science

-Technology program at Arkansas State University offers a diverse curriculum of study designed to provide our students with the broad background necessary to be competitive and successful technologists in today’s mainstream industrial workforce.
+The Engineering Technology program at Arkansas State University offers a diverse curriculum of study designed to provide our students with the broad background necessary to be competitive and successful technologists in today’s mainstream industrial workforce.
 This program prepares students for a wide range of technical careers ranging from manufacturing, management, operations, and upcoming renewable energy sector.
-Technology graduates develop, manage and improve productions processes in a wide range of industries.
+Engineering Technology graduates develop, manage and improve productions processes in a wide range of industries.